aditya-uw/my-wowchemy-site/content/project/dxarts470_boxer/index.md

 - Configured a script into my Arduino board with functions for each glove:
    - Play a sine wave with frequency dependent on proximity sensor readings
    - Play a "boing!" sound effect when the force sensor receives sufficient force
-- Used laptop to run script while sensors were taking readings to run each function
+- Used laptop to run script while sensors were taking readings to run each function.
 - Used plenty of wires connecting all components and wore laptop in a backpack to keep connections.
+- Carried laptop in a backpack and wore connection wires under the shown white t-shirt and jacket.

 ### Photos: